-1. The review process shall follow a consistent pattern and sequence of review for all candidates.
+- 1. The review process shall follow a consistent pattern and sequence of review for all candidates. - a.

-- a.
 The timetable for the reviews is given in Appendix B. - b.
 Flow charts describing the events and the sequence in the review process are given in Appendix D. - 2.
 The review process is initiated each academic year with the issuance by the Executive Vice President and Provost of the Administrative Guidelines to be used for that year's review cycle. - a.
-Administrative Guidelines are distributed to college deans, who are responsible for further distribution of the Administrative Guidelines within their respective units. - 3.
-These unit reports are now provided in Workday and this section will be removed next year, when the 2024-2025 Administrative Guidelines are updated.
+Administrative Guidelines are distributed to college deans, who are responsible for further distribution of the Administrative

+Guidelines within their respective units.